 da Vinci® Surgical System

-Northwestern Medicine surgeons make use of the innovative da Vinci® Surgical System to help provide the precision needed for a variety of complex procedures, including many cancers, urology, gynecology, thoracic and general surgeries.
+Northwestern Medicine surgeons make use of the innovative da Vinci® Surgical System to help provide the precision needed for a variety of complex procedures, including surgery for many cancers, urologic surgery, cardiovascular surgery, thoracic surgery, gynecologic surgery, and general surgeries.

 How the system works

 The da Vinci® Surgical System works in much the same way as a traditional laparoscopic procedure.
 Surgeons make small incisions, and a camera lens with a light source and instruments are inserted into your body through small tubes.
 However, instead of directly manipulating the laparoscopic instruments, surgeons sit at a nearby console and view a magnified three-dimensional image of the surgical site.